epn-vespa/tutorials/misc/vespa-portal/vespa-portal.md

 The latter function is supported at least by DaCHS servers (used by most EPN-TAP services).

-To issue more sophisticated queries on a single service (or to non EPN-TAP services on a single server), TOPCAT, TapHandle, and python libraries may prove more flexible than the VESPA portal.
+To issue more sophisticated queries on a single service (or to several TAP services on a single server), TOPCAT, TapHandle, and python libraries may prove more flexible than the VESPA portal.

 ## Global Results